Asamblea de Derechos Civiles

 • Research and analysis.
 We assess the potential racial and economic impact of key public policies, practices and decisions on communities of color.
 Our policy papers, racial equity agendas, Legislative Report Card on Racial Equity and other tools help communities and decision-makers align to advance racial equity.

 • Convening and campaigns.
 We create the spaces through which diverse communities of color from multiple organizations develop shared messages, strategies and campaigns to address racial equity issues.
 These multiracial campaigns include the Education Equity Organizing Collaborative, OUR MPLS and Voices for Voting Rights.

-The mission of MCNO is to build the capacity of residents and community organizations to successfully take on local concerns by developing the skills of neighborhood organizers and leaders.
+The mission of NLOP is to support place-based organizations to successfully take on local issues by developing the skills of community organizers and leaders.